The two biggest factors that determine your plant's needs are lighting and watering.

 We allow refunds up to 30 days from the date of purchase.
 Please email firstname.lastname@example.org to let us know the situation and to begin to process a refund.

-Watering Frequency: water weekly
+Watering Frequency: water every other week

 Keep out of reach of pets